heshamelmasry77/light-speed/README.md

 - [x] Pre-commit linting with ESLint, Prettier, and Husky
 - [x] Local dev environment with Docker using the provided LARVIS backend

+Below is a breakdown of the main dashboard visualizations:

+📅 Weekly Average Ore Sites – Shows the average number of ore sites detected per acquisition grouped by week.
+Helps track long-term mission trends.
+(WeeklySitesChart)

+📊 Ore Site Count Distribution – A histogram showing how many acquisitions fall into site-count ranges (e.g. 0–4, 5–9).
+Helps visualize how common low- vs. high-yield scans are.
+(SiteDistributionChart)

 ---

 ## 🧪 Testing